Early Achievement Award

 Annually, at GLOBECOM, or by request the Communication Theory Workshop or ICC.
 No more than two awards will be given per year.

 Nomination packages consist of a one page nominating statement by the individual nominating the candidate, the candidate’s curriculum vitae and up to three letters of support (each no longer than a page).
 All documents should be combined into a single pdf file.
 The nomination package can be submitted here.
-For 2018, nominations are due on July 31, 2018; in subsequent years, nominations will be due on June 30 of the year the award is to be made.
+For 2019, nominations are due on July 31, 2019.
 Current CTTC Awards Committee members and CTTC leadership (chair, vice-chair and secretary) cannot be nominated.